johnedmonds/pepco-tracker/README.md

 # Getting set up

-There is a setup.sh script in the root directory of Pepco Tracker.
-Simply cd into the root directory and run
+Simply go to the root directory and execute

-    ./setup.sh
+    mvn install

 # Components